 In France, thanks to your French bank account, you have access to most trading platforms that allow you to buy and sell BTCs.

 Is Bitcoin legal?

 It depends on the country you are in.
 If you are in Japan, it will soon be a formal payment method.
 India is also considering its formalization.
 However, China has decided to ban it temporarily until a system of regulations can be found.
 Countries such as Estonia and Vanuatu have accepted it perfectly.
 In most countries, it is still a grey area, with no official “ban” or authorization.
-At the time of writing, Bitcoin is legal in France.
+At the time of writing, Bitcoin is legal in U.K.